Lim Khim Katy

 Lim Khim Katy (born 1978) is a contemporary Vietnamese artist.
 She is known for her paintings.

 Biography

 Lim Khim Katy was born in 1978 in Ho Chi Minh City, Vietnam, to a Chinese Cambodian father and a Vietnamese mother.
-She graduated from Ho Chi Minh City Fine Arts University in 2001.
+She graduated from Ho Chi Minh City Fine Arts University in 2001 with a BA and an MFA in 2010.
 Her paintings often focus on middle class or poor Vietnamese people going through troubling times in their lives.
+In juxtaposition, she paints nostalgic villages landscapes that express both strong emotion and great tranquility.

+Painting Style

+Lim Khim Katy continues to use a palette knife to paint her landscapes but for her figurative work, she will use a brush for the detail work.

+She never uses a model when painting.
+Instead, she creates her subjects' features and emotions purely from her mind.
+Likewise, her landscapes are never painted with a specific place in mind or even a photograph of a place.
+She paints from her imagination with her emotions at the time determining the colors of the forest and river.

+After twenty years of being an artist, Lim Khim Katy continues to approach each new day of painting with eagerness and exhilaration.
+She strives to improve and evolve as a painter with her works becoming more emotional and having societal relevance.